-Trooper William Kellems was shot and killed by the suspects who had shot and killed Trooper Dugald A. Pellot, 23, of the Michigan State Police about five miles south of Clinton, in Lenawee County, earlier in the day.
+Trooper William Kellems was shot and killed by two suspects who had shot and killed Trooper Dugald A. Pellot, 23, and wounded another trooper of the Michigan State Police about five miles south of Clinton, in Lenawee County, after stealing a vehicle in Jackson, Michigan earlier in the day.

 After killing Trooper Pellot, the suspects fled to Indiana where Trooper Kellems spotted the suspects' vehicle traveling through Scott County.
-As he made a traffic stop at U.S. 31 and State Road 56 in Scottsburg, two shots were fired as he approached the vehicle, fatally wounding him before the suspects fled the scene.
+As he stopped the suspects in Scottsburg, two shots were fired as he approached the vehicle, fatally wounding him before they fled the scene.

 Trooper Kellems, from Indianapolis, was assigned to the Charlestown post.
 He was survived by his wife.